GAIA-X4PLC-AAD/self-description-creator/README.md

 This repository contains a Python Tool that can be used to automate the process of creating _Gaia-X Self Descriptions_ based on
 Claims provided as an input.
 In addition to just creating Self Descriptions, they can also be automatically sent to a configured
-_GXFS Federated Catalogue_ instance.
+_XFSC Federated Catalogue_ instance.

+A potential use case is to run the tool decentralized in the infrastructure of a (Service) Provider to enable an automated workflow for creation of Self Descriptions for new Services or Data Assets which are to be offered to other Participants in a Gaia-X Ecosystem.

 There are different ways to provide the input and retrieve the created Self Description.
 The tool allows interaction via a simple API, but is also able to process Claims automatically that are read from filesystem.
 More information on this can be found in the section [Operating modes](#operating-modes).

-_Note: The code is still under development._
+_Note: The tool is actively used within our project and may therefore be continuously adjusted._

 ## Gaia-X compliance